marykdb/maryk/documentation/properties/datetime.md

 ## Byte representation
 It depends on the precision of the Time how it will be stored

-- SECONDS - 7 bit integer counting the seconds from midnight January 1st 1970
+- SECONDS - 7 byte integer counting the seconds from midnight January 1st 1970
-- MILLIS - 9 bit integer with 7 bits counting the seconds from midnight January 1st 1970
+- MILLIS - 9 byte integer with 7 bits counting the seconds from midnight January 1st 1970
 and 2 bits for the added milliseconds

 ## String representation